 2. Great value

 With new premium mountain bicycles creeping into higher quadruple digits, investing in a ski bike is going to be much less expensive than buying a top-tier mountain bike.
 A SNO-GO Shift ski bike price is $2,499 and has virtually no learning curve.
 "You jump right on and within a few runs you are carving and exploring the mountain." says SNOW Partners COO Eric Lipton.
-Rental a ski bike this winter is an affordable option especially if you are interested in a SNO-GO rental for the first time.
+Rental a ski bike this winter is also an affordable option especially if you are interested in a SNO-GO for your first go.
 There are dozens of SNO-GO rental locations across the country.
 Here's a look into the average participants first day:

 3. Family friendly